Bupivacaine liposome (Injection)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using other numbing medicines, including other kinds of bupivacaine.
-Some other local anesthetics are lidocaine, Marcaine®, Sensorcaine®, and Xylocaine®.
-You should not be given any other kind of bupivacaine for at least 3 days.
+- Tell your doctor if you are also using other numbing medicines, including other kinds of bupivacaine, such as lidocaine.
+You should not be given any other kind of bupivacaine for at least 4 days.

 Warnings While Using This Medicine:

-- This medicine should cause numbness only in the body area where it is injected.
-You may have trouble moving those muscles.
-Local anesthesia is not meant to cause you to fall asleep or become unconscious.
+- This medicine should cause numbness only to the area where it is injected.
+It is not meant to cause you to fall asleep or become unconscious.

 Possible Side Effects While Using This Medicine: